Cartoon of the Week: Artificial intelligence to protect your social life

 “It is already pretty much a fundamental part of everyday life,” Michael Connor, the executive director of Open MIC, a technology policy nonprofit, says.
 “AI is becoming part of the way we listen to music, how we handle our medical issues, and how we drive our cars.”

 Fighting technology with technology seems to be the only way to tackle this problem.
+Companies seeking to leverage AI for social network moderation and user verification can benefit from specialized ai development services to create sophisticated algorithms and systems.
 But there are risks.
 AI is like a baby that is still learning how to walk and it will certainly make mistakes.
 Tech companies are perfectly aware of this and hope that the algorithms will learn from their mistakes in order to improve.